 - Do you want a decorative bulb that hangs bare – if so use a plain bulb holder

 - Do you want a screw or bayonet light fitting – this is purely personal choice.

-The vintage light bulb you choose can really add impact to your finished light – the one you opt for really depends on the style you want to achieve and what appeals to you visually.
-We have spiral, loop, squirrel cage, rod filaments plus a couple of chandelier small screw bulbs in small ball and tail whip styles.
+The light bulb you choose can really add impact to your finished light – the one you opt for really depends on the style you want to achieve and what appeals to you visually.
+We have spiral, loop, squirrel cage filaments plus a couple of chandelier small screw bulbs in small ball and tail whip styles.

-All our vintage bulbs create a beautiful ambiance for your room – the old fashioned style filaments glow with warm light just like the Thomas Edison originals.
+All our bulbs create a beautiful ambience for your room – the old fashioned style filaments glowing with warm light just like the Thomas Edison originals.

 Step 5: Choose a light cage